nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `cd <module code>`

-Allows user to view information relating to the specified module.
+Allows you to view information relating to the specified module.
-- Scopes the user’s actions to the specified module.
+- Scopes your actions to the specified module.
 - Module code must match an existing module.

 Format: `cd <module code>`